Sun, sea, shipwrecks, and a few surprises — here’s what five days on One Happy Island actually looks like.

 - Bring your own beach chairs or towels to Baby Pool area to avoid the overpriced vendors.

-Day 5: A Slow Morning, Oranjestad & Eagle Beach
+Day 5: Oranjestad & Eagle Beach

 Oranjestad

-We took a taxi to Oranjestad in the late afternoon—just about ten minutes from our Hotel Barceló—and spent our time wandering without any real plan.The capital is charming, with colorful Dutch colonial buildings in shades of yellow, blue, and terracotta lining the streets along the harbor.
+We took a taxi to Oranjestad in the late afternoon—just about fifteen minutes from our Hotel Barceló—and spent our time wandering without any real plan.The capital is charming, with colorful Dutch colonial buildings in shades of yellow, blue, and terracotta lining the streets along the harbor.
 It’s compact enough that you can explore a lot on foot without much effort.

 Eagle Beach

 On the way back we stopped at Eagle Beach, and if Palm Beach is Aruba’s most famous beach, Eagle Beach is its finest.
 Wider, quieter, and almost entirely undeveloped behind it, the sand here is whiter and the water even clearer.
-We didn’t swim or rent chairs — just walked the length of it slowly, letting the late afternoon light do what Caribbean light does best.
+We didn’t swim — just walked the length of it slowly, letting the late afternoon light do what Caribbean light does best.

 It’s the kind of beach that makes you stop mid-sentence because the view interrupts the thought.
 We stayed until the colors changed, then headed back to Barceló for a last dinner and a sunset we didn’t photograph — just watched.